 Paediatric population

-The safety assessment is based on data from a Phase 3 study of IMBRUVICA in combination with either a rituximab, ifosfamide, carboplatin, etoposide, and dexamethasone (RICE) regimen, or a rituximab, vincristine, ifosfamide, carboplatin, idarubicin, and dexamethasone (RVICI) regimen, as background therapy or background therapy alone in paediatric and young adult patients (aged 3 to 19 years) with relapsed or refractory mature B-cell non-Hodgkin lymphoma (see section 5.1).
+The safety assessment is based on data from a phase 3 study of IMBRUVICA in combination with either a rituximab, ifosfamide, carboplatin, etoposide, and dexamethasone (RICE) regimen, or a rituximab, vincristine, ifosfamide, carboplatin, idarubicin, and dexamethasone (RVICI) regimen, as background therapy or background therapy alone in paediatric and young adult patients (aged 3 to 19 years) with relapsed or refractory mature B-cell non-Hodgkin lymphoma (see section 5.1).
 No new adverse reactions were observed in this study.

 Reporting of suspected adverse reactions